ncatlab/nlab-content/pages/8/2/2/6/26228/content.md

 ## Idea

-A notion of connection for [[principal 2-bundles]] that does not impose the fake flatness condition.
+A notion of connection for [[principal ∞-bundles]] that does not impose the fake flatness condition.

 ## Related concepts